Banjo Contest

 Rules

-4. Contestants will have 5 minutes to complete their two selections.
-Score will be reduced by 10 percent for time overrun.
+- Contestants will have 5 minutes to complete their two selections (time counted for songs only, not between songs).
+Score will be reduced by 10 percent per 30 seconds overrun from the total score.

 Judges